-The pooja rituals are led by a Brahmin lady who is known as Valia Amma.
+The pooja rituals are led by a Brahmin lady who devotees call Valia Amma.
 The senior-most lady member of the family takes on the mantle of Valia Amma.
 She lives as a brahmachari and observes penance.
 Visitors to the temple make it a point to visit Valia Amma and get her blessings.
 The ancestral house is called Illam.

-Affairs of the temple are managed by a trust.
+A trust manages affairs of the temple.
 The trust includes only members of the sacred family.
 The temple trust follows the pooja pattern and administrative affairs of the temple in accordance to the instructions of Valia Amma and ancient traditions.

 The idol in the sreekovil is deep inside and it was nearly impossible to make out the idol from where the devotees are allowed to stand.

 Lord Parasuraman may have established Mannarasala Sree Nagaraja Temple.
 The legend is that he reclaimed land from the sea and created Kerala.

 The Mannarasala Temple has over 30,000 sculptures of snakes along the paths and temple grounds and is the largest such temple in Kerala.